 We are committed to advising students in identifying and choosing successful internship, graduate school, and career opportunities.
 In addition to our faculty members, who serve as excellent resources, networking connections, and advisers, the Center for Career Development also provides a large number of online and in-person services to assist students in finding internships, career opportunities, and graduate programs.

-Internships provide students opportunities to explore their interests in meaningful ways with real-word applications.
+Practica and internships provide students opportunities to explore their interests in meaningful ways with real-word applications.
 For example, students recently participated in our practicum with Autism Charlotte, a local nonprofit that works with families dealing with autism.
 This is just one example of the many diverse opportunities available to our students, who participate in internships during the academic year and/or over the summer, domestically and/or abroad.

 We regularly post information about new and existing internship opportunities in our weekly e-newsletter, Psych Snippets, and students also may access the college's internship database and strong alumni network to learn about additional opportunities.